shreyakadam21/SalesInsightsTableau/README.md

 It is a project management tool which consists of four components-

-Purpose - (What to do exactly)
+      -Purpose - (What to do exactly)

-Stackholder - (Who will be involved)
+      -Stackholder - (Who will be involved)

-End result - (What do you want to achieve)
+      -End result - (What do you want to achieve)

-Success Criteria - (Cost optimization and time save)
+      -Success Criteria - (Cost optimization and time save)

 # AIMS Grid -